-West Nottingham Academy is equipped with a skilled team of healthcare professionals that provide a variety of wellness services including nursing care, counseling, athletic training, and nutritional education.
+West Nottingham Academy is equipped with a skilled team of healthcare professionals that provide a variety of wellness services including nursing care, youth mentorship, athletic training, and nutritional education.
 Willow Gilcher, RN, is WNA’s Director of Health Services.
 Willow, who has 18 years of experience in the medical field, oversees and coordinates student needs to ensure the most effective, comprehensive care is delivered across the healthcare continuum.

 Communication with parents and guardians is a key component to maintaining the overall health and wellness of our students.
 We value this partnership and encourage your interest in WNA’s healthcare team, services, and facilities.

 For questions regarding health and wellness at WNA, contact the Director of Health Services, Willow Gilcher, RN at (410) 658-4954 or firstname.lastname@example.org.

 Students in need of medical attention can visit the school’s registered nurse in the health center, easily accessible to all of campus.
 The nurse is available weekdays, 7:30 a.m.-3:30 p.m., for drop-in and scheduled appointments and is on-call for medical emergencies after school hours.
 The center is fully equipped to deliver comprehensive medical care for acute and chronic illnesses.
 From simple cuts, to more serious problems such as seizure disorders.